Publication Ethics Statement

 Experimental research on plants (either cultivated or wild), including collection of plant material, must comply with institutional, national or international guidelines (e.g., IUCN Policy Statement on Research Involving Species at Risk of Extinction and the Convention on the Trade in Endangered Species of Wild Fauna and Flora).
 Field studies should be conducted in accordance with local legislation, and the manuscript should include a statement specifying the appropriate permissions and/or licenses.

-Voucher specimens must be deposited in a public herbarium or other public collection providing access to deposited material.
-Information on the voucher specimen, and who identified it, must be included in the manuscript.
+To ensure reproducibility, the voucher specimens mentioned in the manuscript must be deposited in a public herbarium or other public collection providing access to deposited material.
+The manuscript must include information about the voucher specimens as well as the identifier's information.

 7.5 Research Involving Cell Lines